- Non-Profit organization dedicated to eliminating all prisons and freeing all inmates

 PMP’s worldview includes the following tenets: “imprisonment is not the solution and … prisons cannot work”; “justice and safety are not served by imprisonment but by investing in education, housing, health care, jobs, mental health, and programs that respond to social and economic needs”; and “where there is social and political will to make human livelihood a priority, there is no need for prisons.”
 To the question of how society should deal with violent criminals, PMP replies not with answers but with its own set of questions: “What are the roots of the violence?
 How can the community responsibly hold people accountable?
 What are the best paths towards rehabilitation?”

-PMP received national attention through its creation of Raptivism Records and the Hip Hop CD "No More Prisons."
-Kevin Pranis, a well-known activist and the former Youth Section Chairman of the Democratic Socialists of America (in the 1990s), is a PMP Board member and the Director of the Not With Our Money campaign, which opposes for-profit prisons.
+PMP received national attention through its creation of Raptivism Records and the Hip Hop CD “No More Prisons.”
+Kevin Pranis, a well-known activist and the former (in the 1990s) Youth Section Chairman of the Democratic Socialists of America (DSA), was a PMP Board member from 1996-2002.
+PMP has long been closely allied with DSA.